SQream/sqream_docs/guides/inserting_data.rst

 Inserting Data
 ***************************

-This guide covers inserting data into SQream DB, with subguides on inserting data from a variety of sources and locations.
+This guide covers inserting data into SQream, with subguides on inserting data from a variety of sources and locations.

 .. contents:: In this topic:
    :local: